 There will never be a consensus as to the moral appropriateness of Nat Turner’s actions, nor will the question of culpability be resolved for those died at the hands of Turner and his fellow resistors to slavery.
 Those in the slave-holding society had long dread an armed slave uprising, in itself a damning indictment that society knew of the iniquity of owning fellow humans.
 Turner did not end slavery, but he did put in motion events that resulted in the freedom of hundreds.
 This fact can’t be separated from any judgment of his actions or by those who owned and traded in human flesh.

-4 thoughts on “Indiana’s Underground Railroad after Nat Turner”
+4 responses to “Indiana’s Underground Railroad after Nat Turner”

 Fort Wayne was a very interesting – and dangerous – location for fleeing slaves.
 While there were some notable abolitionists in Allen County, there were also plenty of pro-slavery men in the area, some holding powerful positions in the community.
 This led to the practice of lateral movement by Freedom Seekers, which was common all along Underground Railroad routes.